tarnover/mcp-sysoperator/README.md

-# Ansible MCP Server
+# MCP SysOperator

-A Model Context Protocol (MCP) server for Ansible automation.
-This server allows AI assistants to interact with Ansible, execute playbooks, manage inventory, and perform other Ansible operations directly.
+A Model Context Protocol (MCP) server for Infrastructure as Code operations.
+This server allows AI assistants to interact with Ansible and Terraform, execute playbooks and Terraform plans, manage cloud resources, and perform other infrastructure operations directly.

 ## Features